Foxton, New Zealand: History

 Foxton was named after Sir William Fox, and has a history of flax stripping, which was used to make wool packs, matting and rope.
 Other industries associated with the town have included clothing manufacturing and sawmilling.
-The town is known for producing the soda drink Foxton Fizz, although the products are now made in Putāruru.
+The town is known for producing the soda drink Foxton Fizz, which commenced operation at 8 Whyte Street in 1918 although the products are now made in Putāruru.

 Early on, Foxton became a thriving regional centre, and with that status came a newspaper - the Manawatu Herald (est. in 1878).

-It was only with the advent of the Palmerston North-Wellington railway that Palmerston North began to overtake it as the most important centre in the Manawatu.
+It was only with the advent of the Palmerston North-Wellington railway that Palmerston North began to overtake it as the most important centre in the Manawatū.
 The central government had originally proposed that Foxton was to be on the route of the main line from Wellington to Auckland via Palmerston North, and a tramway linking Foxton and Palmerston North was upgraded into the Foxton Branch railway in the 1870s.
 However, due to government delays in extending the line further south, a group of Wellingtonian businessmen established the Wellington and Manawatu Railway (WMR), which announced in February 1881 that the "West Coast" line would run to Longburn, bypassing Foxton.
 This was a shorter and more direct route to Napier and Auckland, and avoided "unproductive country".

 When this line opened in 1886, Foxton's status as a port slipped, and this position deteriorated further when the WMR was incorporated into the government's national rail network in 1908.
 The branch railway closed in 1959, leaving only road access to the town.

 The mycologist Kathleen Curtis (1892–1994) was born in Foxton.